olt.jpg

 Harvest: mid-September

-Grape(s): Timorasso, Cortese, Favorita, + a splash of Moscato Bianco and Giallo
+Grape(s): Timorasso, Cortese, Favorita, + a splash of Moscato Bianco and Giallo.

 The process: The Timorasso is harvested and vinified separately; the others are a field blend.
 The grapes were whole-cluster pressed (no maceration) and spontaneously fermented in concrete and stainless steel vats with temperature control.
 Malolactic fermentation did take place.
 Aging was also in concrete and stainless, for six months on the lees.

-Bottling: This takes place usually in April after a light filtration.
+Bottling: This usually takes place in April after a light filtration.

 Production: Approx. 8,000 bottles and 1,800 magnums are produced yearly

-Cool beans: Oltretorente was one of the first to start the rebirth of the area; their Timorasso is not only a single-varietal but also from a single vineyard.
+Oltretorente was one of the first to start the rebirth of the area; their Timorasso is not only a single-varietal but also from a single vineyard.

 Oltretorrente | Timorasso